AzureIoTGBB/iot-edge-offline-dashboarding/documentation/deployment-manual.md

 Before any Edge modules can be deployed, it is necessary to build the module images using the Dockerfiles found in the repository.
 Once built, the images need to be placed into a container registry.

-Start by cloning [the github repository](https://github.com/AzureIoTGBB/iot-edge-offline-dashboarding) to your local machine.
+Start by cloning [the github repository](https://github.com/AzureIoTGBB/iot-edge-offline-dashboarding) to a machine that has docker installed (possibly the Iot Edge VM device you created above, or a local development machine)..

 ```bash
 git clone https://github.com/AzureIoTGBB/iot-edge-offline-dashboarding.git